 After a comprehensive examination, your dentists at Eckhardt Dental Centre will determine the right restorative treatment option for you.

-At Eckhardt Dental Centre, we use composite (tooth-coloured) fillings to repair a cavity or tooth damage, like a crack.
-These fillings are less visible than traditional silver fillings and can withstand moderate pressure from the constant stress of chewing.
+At Eckhardt Dental Centre, we use composite (tooth-coloured) fillings to help repair a cavity or tooth damage, like a crack.
+These fillings are often less visible than traditional silver fillings and can withstand moderate pressure from the constant stress of chewing.
 Composite fillings can be used to repair damage on front and back teeth.

 Crowns are hollow artificial teeth that are placed on top of damaged or decayed teeth in order to restore their function and appearance.
 Crowns can be used to attach bridges, cover dental implants or prevent a cracked tooth from worsening.
 Porcelain crowns can also help to restore a discoloured or stained tooth to its natural appearance.

 Bridges are natural-looking tooth replacements that can be bonded to existing teeth or dental implants to replace a section of missing teeth.
 Because each dental bridge is custom-made, these dental restorations are often difficult to notice for others and can help to restore the natural contour of teeth and the bite between upper and lower teeth.

 Inlays and onlays are tooth-coloured porcelain fillings which your dentist can use to repair cavities when the damage is too extensive for a standard dental filling.
 Inlays and onlays are custom-made in a dental laboratory then cemented to the tooth as a single piece.

 Dentures are artificial teeth used to replace one missing tooth or several in a row (partial dentures), or a whole jaw of missing teeth (full dentures).
 Full and partial dentures can allow patients with missing teeth to maintain their facial structure, and eat and speak properly.